Finding the missing cause of headaches, dizziness, and facial pain

 A case history of a decade of chasing headache pain

 This is an email example, to illustrate the idea of how pervasive mismanagement of cervical instability is when it comes to understanding headaches.
-Some of the personal information have been changed.
+Some of the personal information has been changed.

 The MRI results didn’t show any significant problems that would cause headaches.